bwasti/hma/README.md

 - All gradients are defined symbolically
 - All shapes are defined symbolically

-Although these restrictions depart somewhat from conventional "eager-mode" frameworks, they yield many interesting properties, such as:
+Although these restrictions depart somewhat from conventional eager frameworks, they yield many interesting properties, such as:

 - Ability to differentiate with respect to any variable (i.e. no `requires_grad`)